-I help lead the Breakerbox design team over the last year to bring one of IDEO CoLab’s first venture design projects from a concept to reality.
+I helped lead the Breakerbox design team during their first year of launch in 2019 to bring one of IDEO CoLab’s first venture design projects from a concept to reality.
 Collaborating with both a team at Exelon and IDEO teams, the Breakerbox crew iterated on countless versions of the product’s design and marketing.

 The Breakerbox product evolved from being a standard energy marketplace to a digital energy consultancy that brings concierge level service to a digital buying experience.
 The world of energy brokerage lives in the dark ages– paper contracts and bills, back alley dealings with brokers that have hundreds of uneducated clientele, and one-and-done relationships with energy suppliers.
 Breakerbox is meant not only to get small and medium-sized business owners the best price on your energy supply, but also take a holistic approach to the management of their properties.
 With usage monitoring and insights on how to invest in optimizing a location, Breakerbox brings a long-term relationship to a short-term focused market.